SooLee/FrenchVerbMarker/README.md

 * To load another text (or the same text again), opening a new text file would not work because it will add to the end of the current text.
 Refresh the page by using Ctrl-R instead and start over.
 Make sure to save what you have before refreshing.
 * It requires the internect connection because it is used for drawing the piechart whih keeps track of the verb type frequency.
 * If you modify the text outside the app, your previously saved vm index files may no longer work.
-* The text's main special characters including `.`, `,`, `?`, `!`, `"`, `'` etc should be the standard ASCII characters and should not be something non-standard (e.g. `“` instead of `"`).
+* The text's main special characters including `.`, `,`, `?`, `!`, `"`, `'`, `-` etc should be the standard ASCII characters and should not be something non-standard (e.g. `“` instead of `"`).
 Otherwise the word definition (see below) would not work properly.

 ## Unit of marking
 * For convenience, a 'word,' as the unit of marking, does not contain any special character.
-For example, `J'ai` is not a word but only the `ai` part is.
-In `Qu'est-ce`, only the `est` part is a word.
-If you select past the boundary of a word, the marker would not work, though the dictionary could still work if it exists.
-For example, `peut-être` may exist in the dictionary as a word, but you won't be able to mark the whole thing as a verb (of course it is also not a verb).
+For example, you cannot mark `J'ai` but only the `ai` part.
+In `Qu'est-ce`, only the `est` part can be marked and not the whole thing.
+If you select past the boundary of a word, the marker would not work.
+For example, `peut-être` may exist in the dictionary as a single word, but you won't be able to mark the whole thing as a verb (of course it is also not a verb).
 * You may think `avait vu` for example must be marked as a single tense **pluperfect**.
 With this app, you would mark `avait` as **imperfect indicative** and `vu` as **past participle**.
 * There is no **imperative** in the menu, since it is mostly the same as the **present indicative**.